myoharin/Muguet/README.md

     - Returns `Unison`
 ### _Static Methods_
 - `PitchInterval` **FromJson(`string` jsonString)**:
-    - Takes a json file as a string and return a PitchInterval.
+    - Takes a json file as a string and return a `PitchInterval`.
-    - json file format is intuitive but still must be
-    - Supports the all PitchInterval implementations in library.
+    - Supports the all PitchInterval implementations in library, but otherwise inflexible.
     - Parameters:
         - `string` _jsonString_: The json file as a string.